-For all positions, a) the suitable candidates are encouraged to conduct research in field or ecologically valid settings; b) there will be no teaching involved; c) there will be amble support for research expenses and traveling for conferences and research visits; d) salary and compensation will depend on experience and be internationally competitive; and e) the ability to speak Mandarin Chinese is not required.
+There will be no teaching involved, and will be amble support for research expenses and traveling for conferences and research visits.
+Salary and compensation will depend on experience and be internationally competitive, and the ability to speak Mandarin Chinese is not required.

 Applications should consist of a cover letter describing research interests and fit to the position, a curriculum vitae, up to three representative research articles, and two letters of recommendation.
 All materials should be sent to Dr. Shenghua Luan at firstname.lastname@example.org, preferably in PDF files, under the heading “Application for Post-doc by YOUR NAME.”